VinnyDyn/TextReference/README.md

 - Logic based on Web API call ExecuteQuickFind and QuickFind view.
 - Click to open record's form.
 - Respect the attribute's disable state.
+- !
+At least 3 characters are required and press ENTER to execute the query !

 ### Roadmap
 - Show caracters number.